Automakers tap smartphone technology in battle over city cars

 Carmakers are not alone in driving the convergence between their industry and the technology sector.

-Apple (AAPL.O) said on Monday it would unveil a new hands-free technology for car drivers at the Geneva show, which will make its debut in Ferrari FIA.MI, Mercedes-Benz (DAIGn.DE) and Volvo vehicles.
+Apple said on Monday it would unveil a new hands-free technology for car drivers at the Geneva show, which will make its debut in Ferrari, Mercedes-Benz and Volvo vehicles.

 The U.S. group's CarPlay technology will make it simpler for drivers to make calls, read maps and to listen to their music library using swipe gestures or voice activation, much in the way they are used to doing with an iPhone.